-Her dream was realized when Sophie accepted Bishop William Du Bourg’s invitation to establish schools for the Native Americans of the New World.
-After 13 years, she received the permission of Mother Barat to go.
-Philippine and four companions set sail from Bordeaux on the Rebecca, March 21, 1818, and landed near New Orleans on the Feast of the Sacred Heart, May 29, 1818, and from there they arrived in St. Louis, Missouri.
+Her dream was realized when Sophie accepted Bishop William Du Bourg’s invitation to establish schools for the Native Americans and French children in the diocese of Louisiana.
+Philippine Duchesne, Eugénie Audé, Octavia Berthold, Marguerite Manteau, and Catherine Lamarre set sail for North America on the Rebecca, March 21, 1818, landing near New Orleans on the Feast of the Sacred Heart, May 29, 1818, and from there they traveled to St. Louis, Missouri.

-Instead of opening a school there, they were sent to the village of St. Charles across the Missouri River, where on September 14, 1818, they opened the first Sacred Heart school outside of Europe.
+At the direction of Bishop Dubourg, Philippine and her companions went to St. Charles, Missouri, across the Missouri River, where on September 14, 1818, they opened the first Sacred Heart school outside of Europe.
 It was also the first free school west of the Mississippi and the first Catholic school in what would become the Saint Louis archdiocese.
 By the next year, they relocated to Florissant, Missouri, where in 1820, Mother Duchesne opened the first novitiate.
-Other houses soon followed in Missouri and Louisiana.
+Other schools soon followed in Missouri and Louisiana.
 Eventually there were six schools.